egabee/subqueries/subqueries/coreum-testnet/src/readme.md

 # Types Conflict Issue - Notice and Solution

 ## Issue Description
-When running the indexer, an issue arises due to conflicts in the types of `MsgMint` between FT (Fungible Token) and NFT (Non-Fungible Token) within the `CosmosMessageTypes.ts` file.
+When running the indexer, an issue arises due to conflicts in the types of `MsgMint` between FT (Fungible Token) and NFT (Non-Fungible Token) within the `./src/types/CosmosMessagTypes.ts` file.
 These message types lack differentiation, causing conflict during code generation or compilation.

 ## Problem Statement
 The types `MsgMint` for both FT and NFT do not have any distinction in the `CosmosMessageTypes.ts` file.
 This similarity leads to potential conflicts when handling Fungible Token and Non-Fungible Token transactions, especially during the process of running the indexer.